-One popular view is that, in order to contain excessive asset price hikes and minimize maximum losses, it would be needed to increase interest rates at an early stage even when it is difficult to judge whether there is a bubble or the arrival of a new economy.
-In this case, however, most of the possible fruit of the new economy, which Meyer (2000) expects, would be lost, but financial system instability which throws an economy into catastrophe might be contained.
+One popular view is that, to contain excessive asset price hikes and minimize maximum losses, it would be necessary to increase interest rates at an early stage even when it is difficult to judge whether there is a bubble or the arrival of a new economy.
+In this case, however, most of the possible fruit of the new economy, which Meyer (2000) expects, would be lost, but financial system instability that throws an economy into catastrophe might be contained.
 This standpoint advocates that the most effective responses would be to contain the accumulation of excessive risks ex ante and ensure continuing stability of the financial system.
 Such early monetary tightening might not receive the understanding of the public.
-In the Iwato boom of the 1950s, the necessity of early monetary tightening was discussed in the context of the stable growth versus the high growth, but stable growth gained less support at the time.21 There was deeprooted suspicion about the necessity of monetary tightening during the bubble period.
-Therefore, it seems not to be an easy task to achieve a consensus that a substantial and real-time interest rate increase is desirable at a stage when it is difficult to judge whether there is a bubble or the arrival of a new economy.
+In the Iwato boom of the 1950s, the necessity of early monetary tightening was discussed in the context of stable growth versus high growth, but stable growth gained less support at the time.
+There was deep-rooted suspicion about the necessity of monetary tightening during the bubble period.
+Therefore, it seems to be no easy task to achieve a consensus that a substantial and real-time interest rate increase is desirable at a stage when it is difficult to judge whether there is a bubble or the arrival of a new economy.

-2. How does a large increase in interest rate affect the financial system?
+2. How does a large increase in interest rates affect the financial system?

-Expectations became extremely bullish during the period of emergence and expansion of bubble and thus a substantial increase in interest rates would have been necessary to correct such expectations.22
+Expectations became extremely bullish during the period of emergence and expansion of the bubble, and thus a substantial increase in interest rates would have been necessary to correct such expectations.